 Curved corners may require more practice, as you’ll be doing it freehand.
 Draw the curve on the back of the tile you wish to cut, adding an extra 3mm for mistakes.
 Draw a straight edge on the circumference of the curve, and use a handheld tile cutter to cut it away.
 Then place the tile glaze side up and score the straight edge with the handheld cutter, and snap it as above.
 Score the curved edge and use tile nippers to cut away the remaining small pieces of tile.

 Cutting holes in tiles requires a drill.
 Though any drill will do, the drill bit must be the right one, as tiles are prone to shattering under pressure.
 Core drills with diamond drill bits are the ideal tile drilling equipment as they can help reduce expensive shattering.
 To drill a tile you should first measure the diameter of the pipe or fixture.
-Mark the measurement and position of the hole on the tile, then find the centre of the circle.
-Then, from the centre, mark the radius, and remember to add about 6mm for the grouting.
+Mark the measurement and position of the hole on the tile, then find the center of the circle.
+Then, from the center, mark the radius, and remember to add about 6mm for the grouting.
 Mark the new circle using a compass.
-Drill into the centre using a diamond drill bit on a low speed.
+Drill into the center using a diamond drill bit on a low speed.
 Drilling through tile is not a matter of speed, but consistency.

 Originally posted 2013-06-18 08:00:47.